- Receipts must have the same currency as the client invoice currency.

 Related Projects, Receipts, Credits, and Advance Billings must be in the same currency.

-The cash account must have the same currency as the receipt.
+Set the currency on the receipt to match the Invoice to be paid.
 The invoices applied must have the same currency as the receipt currency.

 When posting the receipt, and when different exchange rates apply, a realized gain/loss will be posted.